MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 |[OE:08](checklist.md)| Develop an effective emergency operations practice.
 Ensure that your workload emits meaningful health signals across infrastructure and code.
 Collect the resulting data and use it to generate actionable alerts that enact emergency responses via dashboards and queries.
 Clearly define human responsibilities, such as on-call rotations, incident management, emergency resource access, and running post-mortems.|
 |---|---|

 This guide describes the recommendations for designing an emergency response strategy.
-It is inevitable that issues will arise over the course of your workload’s lifecycle and that some of these issues will be critical enough to warrant declaring them emergencies.
-In these cases, you need a very tightly controlled and focused set of processes and procedures that everyone involved in the response will follow to ensure that the issue is handled in a calm, orderly manner.
-Emergencies naturally raise the stress of everyone involved and can lead to a chaotic environment if the team isn’t well-prepared, so designing your response strategy, sharing it with your organization, and training on it regularly will help you decrease stress and chaos.
+Issues will arise over the course of your workload’s lifecycle, and some of those issues will be critical enough to warrant declaring them emergencies.
+You must implement tightly controlled and focused processes and procedures that your team can follow to ensure that an issue is handled in a calm, orderly manner.
+Emergencies naturally raise everyone's stress levels and can lead to a chaotic environment if your team isn’t well-prepared.
+To help minimize stress and chaos, design a response strategy, share it with your organization, and perform regular response training.

 ## Key design strategies

-Your emergency response strategy should be an orderly, well-defined set of processes and procedures that follow scripts to ensure that each step is part of a positive progression towards quickly and safely resolving the issue.
-The overall pattern of the strategy can be thought of as the following phases:
+Your emergency response strategy should be an orderly, well-defined set of processes and procedures.
+Each process and procedure should follow scripts to ensure that each step progresses towards quickly and safely resolving the issue.
+Think of the overall pattern of the strategy as the following phases:

 - **Prerequisites**
-  - **Build an observability platform**
+  - **Develop an observability platform**
-  - **Build an incident response plan**
+  - **Create an incident response plan**
 - **Incident phases**
   - **Detection**
   - **Containment**
   - **Triage**
 - **Post-incident phases**
   - **Root cause analysis (RCA)**
-  - **Post-mortem:**
+  - **Post-mortem**
-- **Ongoing activity: emergency response drills**
+- **Ongoing activity: Emergency response drills**

-The following sections in this guide provide recommendations for each of these phases.
+The following sections provide recommendations for each of these phases.

 ### Observability

 To have a robust emergency response strategy, you need to have a robust observability platform in place.
 Your observability platform should have the following characteristics to support your emergency response strategy:

-- **Holistic monitoring**: Ensure that you are thoroughly monitoring your workload from an infrastructure and application perspective
+- **Holistic monitoring**: Ensure that you thoroughly monitor your workload from an infrastructure and application perspective.

-- **Verbose logging:** Ensure that you have enabled verbose logging for your components to the extent possible to allow for successful investigations when you are triaging an issue.
-Logs should be structured so they are easy to manage, and they should automatically be sent to data sinks to be prepared for analysis.
+- **Verbose logging**: Ensure that you enable verbose logging for your components to the extent possible to allow for successful investigations when you triage an issue.
+Structure logs so that they're easy to manage.
+Automatically send logs to data sinks to be prepared for analysis.

-- **Useful dashboards**: Different teams will be interested in different aspects of the workload health, so strive to build health model-based dashboards that are useful for the different teams across the organization.
+- **Useful dashboards**: Different teams are responsible for different aspects of the workload health.
+Create health model-based dashboards that are useful for different teams across your organization.

-- **Actionable alerts:** Create alerts that are useful for your workload teams – meaning, avoid alerts that cannot be acted upon, or do not need to be acted upon as having those kinds of alerts can lead to people ignoring or blocking alert notifications.
+- **Actionable alerts**: Create alerts that are useful for your workload teams.
+Avoid alerts that your team can't act on or don't need to be acted on.
+Too many alerts of this kind can lead to people ignoring or blocking alert notifications.

-- **Automatic notifications:** Ensure that the appropriate teams are automatically notified for alerts that they will need to be engaged on.
-For example, your Tier 1 support team should get notifications for all alerts, whereas your security engineers should only get alerts specific to security events.
+- **Automatic notifications**: Ensure that appropriate teams are automatically notified for alerts that they need to act on.
+For example, your tier-1 support team should get notifications for all alerts, whereas your security engineers should only get alerts specific to security events.

-See the observability guide (link to oe07-observability) for detailed guidance on designing and building an observability framework.
+For more information, see [Recommendations for designing and creating an observability framework](observability.md).

 ### Incident response plan

-The foundation of your emergency response strategy is your incident response plan.
-Like your disaster recovery plan, your incident response plan needs to be very clear and thorough about roles, responsibilities, and procedures to follow.
-The plan should be a version-controlled document that is subject to regularly occurring reviews to ensure that it is kept up to date.
+The foundation of an emergency response strategy is an incident response plan.
+Like a disaster recovery plan, an incident response plan needs to clearly and thoroughly define roles, responsibilities, and procedures.
+The plan should be a version-controlled document that's subject to regularly occurring reviews that ensure it's up to date.

-The following items should be clearly defined in your plan:
+Clearly define the following items in your plan:

-- **Roles to be defined**
+#### Roles

-  - An incident response manager should be identified.
-This individual owns the incident from initiation to remediation and root cause analysis processes.
-Furthermore, this person is responsible for ensuring that processes are followed, and the appropriate parties are kept informed as the response team does their work.
+Identify an incident response manager.
+This person owns the incident from initiation to remediation to root cause analysis processes.
+An incident response manager ensures that processes are followed and the appropriate parties are informed as the response team performs their work.

-  - A post-mortem leader should be identified.
-This individual ensures that post-mortems are performed soon after the incident is resolved and produces a report that can be used for applying the learnings that come out of the incident.
+Identify a post-mortem leader.
+This individual ensures that post-mortems are performed soon after the incident is resolved.
+They produce a report that can be used for applying the learnings that come out of the incident.

-- **Processes and procedures to be documented**
+#### Document processes and procedures

-  - Emergency criteria should be defined and understood by the workload team.
-In more severe cases, a disaster will be declared, and the disaster recovery plan should be initiated.
-In less severe cases, the issue might not meet the criteria of a disaster, but should still be considered an emergency, which necessitates the initiation of your emergency response plan.
-Remember that emergencies can be issues that are internal to your workload or they can be a result of an issue with a dependency of your workload, so the support team needs to be able to determine whether an issue that is reported by external users meets the emergency criteria, even though they have no visibility into the underlying issue.
+Your workload team should define and understand emergency criteria.
+In severe cases, declare a disaster, and initiate the disaster recovery plan.
+In less severe cases, the issue might not meet the criteria of a disaster.
+But you should still consider the issue an emergency, which necessitates initiating the emergency response plan.
+Emergencies can be issues that are internal to your workload, or they can be a result of an issue with a dependency of your workload.
+The support team must be able to determine whether an issue that's reported by external users meets the emergency criteria, even though they have no visibility into the underlying issue.

-  - Communication and escalation plans should be well-defined.
-Ensure that your Tier 1 support can easily find the appropriate teams to escalate issues to based on the type of alert notification they receive and that they know what type of communication is appropriate for internal and external parties.
-Ensure that the on-call schedule and staff lists are included or linked to in these plans.
+Precisely define communication and escalation plans.
+Ensure that your tier-1 support can easily find the appropriate teams to escalate issues to based on the type of alert notification they receive.
+Ensure that they know what type of communication is appropriate for internal and external parties.
+In the plans, include a list of the on-call schedule and staff.

-  - Containment and triage scripts should be included in the overall plan.
-These are the step-by-step procedures that teams will follow when performing their containment and triage functions.
+Include containment and triage scripts in the overall plan.
+Teams follow these step-by-step procedures when they perform their containment and triage functions.

-  - Definition of incident closure
+Definition of incident closure

-- **Other items to include**
+#### Other items to include

-  - Emergency credentials, otherwise known as “break-glass accounts” should be documented along with a step-by-step guide describing how they are to be used.
+Document emergency credentials, otherwise known as *break-glass accounts*.
+Include a step-by-step guide that describes how they should be used.

-  - Emergency response drill instructions and a record of when drills have been performed.
+Create emergency response drill instructions, and keep a record of when drills have been performed.

-  - Any legal or regulatory measures necessary, like communicating data breaches for example.
+Document any legal or regulatory measures necessary, for example communicating data breaches.

 ### Incident detection

-By having a well-designed observability platform that monitors for anomalies and alerts on them with automated notifications, you will be able to quickly detect issues and determine their severity.
+When you have a well-designed observability platform that monitors for anomalies and automatically alerts on them, you can quickly detect issues and determine their severity.
 If the severity is deemed an emergency, the plan can be initiated.
-In some cases, the support team will not be notified through the observability platform.
-Customers may report issues to support over the support team communication avenues or they may reach out to individuals that they work with regularly, like account executives or VPs for example.
+In some cases, the support team isn't notified via the observability platform.
+Customers might report issues to support by using the support team communication avenues.
+Or they might reach out to people that they regularly work with, like account executives or VPs.
 No matter how the support team is notified, they should always follow the same steps to validate the issue and determine the severity.
-Deviation from their processes leads to a breakdown in the response plan and can add additional stress and chaos.
+Deviation from the response plan can add stress and confusion.

 ### Containment

-The first step in the remediation of the issue is to contain it to protect the rest of your workload.
-Containment strategies depend on the type of issue, but in general, it involves removing the affected component(s) from the workload flow paths.
-This can mean shutting down a resource or removing it from network routing paths, for example.
-System administrators, engineers and senior developers should work together to design containment strategies that limit the blast radius of issues and allow for the workload to maintain functionality in a degraded state until the issue is resolved.
-If an affected component needs to be accessible to perform triage, it is vital that its access to the rest of the workload is blocked and you are only accessing it through a path that is separated from the workload and the rest of your systems to the extent possible.
+The first step in issue remediation is to contain the issue to protect the rest of your workload.
+Containment strategies depend on the type of issue, but it usually involves removing the affected component from the workload flow paths.
+For example, you might shut down a resource or remove it from network routing paths.
+System administrators, engineers, and senior developers should work together to design containment strategies.
+The containment should limit the blast radius of issues and maintain workload functionality in a degraded state until the issue is resolved.
+If an affected component needs to be accessible to perform triage, it's vital that its access to the rest of the workload is blocked.
+If possible, you should only access the component via a path that's separate from the workload and the rest of the systems.

 ### Triage

-After you have successfully contained the issue, you can begin the triage work.
-The steps that you follow during triage will depend on the type of issue.
-Procedures specific to the type of incident should be built by teams responsible for different areas of workload support.
-For example, security issues should be triaged by security teams following scripts that they have developed.
-The important piece for building your plan is that teams follow well-defined scripts as they work through their triage efforts.
+After you successfully contain the issue, you can begin triage work.
+The steps that you follow during triage depend on the type of issue.
+The team  for a certain area of workload support should create the specific procedures for a type of incident.
+For example, security teams should triage security issues, and they should follow scripts that they develop.
+It's important that teams follow well-defined scripts as they work through their triage efforts.
 These scripts should be step-by-step processes that include rollback processes to undo changes that are ineffective or can cause additional issues.
-Use off-the-shelf log aggregation and analysis tools to efficiently investigate issues that need deeper analysis.
-Once the issue has been resolved, ensure that there are well-defined processes to bring the affected component(s) back into the workload flow paths safely.
+Use off-the-shelf log aggregation and analysis tools to efficiently investigate issues that need deep analysis.
+After the issue is resolved, follow well-defined processes to safely bring the affected component back into the workload flow paths.

 ### RCA reporting

-Your SLAs to your customers may dictate that you issue RCA reports within a certain timeframe of issue resolution.
-The individuals responsible for creating the RCA reports should be the incident owner or they should be another individual that was involved throughout the incident working closely with the incident owner to ensure that an accurate accounting of the incident is recorded.
+The service-level agreements (SLAs) to your customers might dictate that you have to issue RCA reports within a certain time period.
+The incident owner should create the RCA reports.
+If that's not possible, another person that worked closely with the incident owner can create the RCA reports, which ensures an accurate accounting of the incident.

 ### Incident post-mortems